Israel Progam 2023/4 FAQ's

 • Ketsev uses only one private bus operator for the entire Israeli trip;

-• We avoid public transport; and
+• Avoid public transport; and

 What’s the nature of the program like?